A Personalized Grocery List

 What are the things that come up on a job interview or home application?
 Do you always remember them off the top of your head, or are you jogging your memory, scrolling through emails and digging through files to remember the name and number of every employer, the date you moved in and out of that apartment, and who was your supervisor when you volunteered.

 First of all, DO NOT keep a file called Passwords lying around in your computer and certainly not online.
 Rather, keep a written list of passwords in your safe.
 Most people nowadays simply have too many passwords to remember.
 It’s just not feasible for our brains to remember them all.
 Remember to include a column for the website, username, password, pin, security question answers and confirmation numbers.

 You can make one list of everything that might need to be packed for all types of trips.
 A spreadsheet is best for this, as it allows you to highlight the boxes under each column to show if the item needs to be packed for that type of trip.
-Check out this template, which also includes a list for planning out what you will want to wear each day to avoid over-packing:
+See the bottom of this page for a template which also includes a list for planning out what you will want to wear each day to avoid over-packing:

 Sunday Night Checklist

 If you want to start the work week off on the right foot, try making a list of all the things you can do Sunday nights.
 Set aside an hour or two to get yourself prepared, and you can wake up Monday morning to much less stress.
 Some things you may want to include are: